 Kim Gurney’s art practice often responds to disappearances and makes restorative gestures.
 She works in three inter-related ways: studio practice, public space interventions, and critical discourse.
 Kim participates annually on group exhibitions and has held a couple of solos in Johannesburg.
 She has written extensively on ideas around public space and collaborates with other artists on site-specific interventions, primarily through a nomadic platform called guerilla gallery.
 Kim also engages in critical discourse around contemporary art, with a special interest in how art can speak beyond itself to engage with other fields and practices - as a kind of visual journalism.
+Kim holds a BA Fine Art awarded with Distinction, and a PhD about art as a vector of value, in addition to two journalism degrees.

 The albums, below, are entry points into bodies of artwork.
 These include: mixed media commemorations of those who were forcibly ‘disappeared’ by states in extrajudicial murders - Appendix from South Africa’s Truth Commission final report and Indice from Brazil’s Truth Commission final report; large-scale paintings about urban transformation, Shapeshifters; visualising statistics of ecological vulnerability, Red List; sculpting and performing back to life a defunct instrument sourced from archival records, Honey Hunters, later incorporated into a video Pulse; and surfacing financial cover-ups through word play, Mother of all Firewalls.